adityaujwal/aditya-resume/content/project/resume-site/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "This website"
 summary: "Rather than making the website from scratch using HTML and CSS like I always used to, I learned awesome tools called hugo and wowchemy.
 Making profressional looking websites is easy and fun now !!
-The site made using markdown and has all the CSS goodies baked in already.
+The site was made using markdown and has all the CSS goodies baked in already.
 While creating this site, I also learned to automatically deploy code from github to netlify."
 authors: []
 tags: []